 “Money.”
 Gogo blows at a strand of hair hanging down her face.
 She looks at it with her eyes crossed and blows again.
 Her hands are covered in flour.
 “You can’t cook with it either.
 You can’t really do much of anything with paper money.
 But when you think about it, you can grow everything you need to survive.
 And the only thing you have to spend is just a little bit of time.
 We don’t need money.”

 “I don’t know if you ever met my grandma?”
 Gogo goes back to pounding dough on the counter in front of her with her fists.
 “Before she died.”

 “She grew her own food.
 She was poor, but she was never hungry.
 She grew everything, more than what we get from the store.
 From the co-op even.
 Tomatoes and okra and lettuce and potatoes and fiddlehead ferns that she would pickle and leave in the cellar for winter.
 She canned tomatoes and made the very-best chili.
 She got water from a well.
 She used matches to start the oven she built herself. with wood she cut down and chopped.”

 “Where was your granddad?”

 Gogo shrugs.
 “Wherever.
 He drank a lot and then he died.
 She did it all on her own.”

 “From what.
 Sorosis?”

 “I wish.”
-She pounds.
+She rolls her palms into dust.
 “That would have taken longer.
 The bastard.
 He stumbled down a river bank and drowned.
 They say he didn’t wake up until he woke up in heaven he was so drunk.
 But I don’t think he went to heaven anyway.”